garbighost/garbighost.github.io/_posts/2023-09-09-Optimum Design Concepts.md

-  - Gradient vector (Partial derivative of a function)
+  - Gradient vector (Partial derivative of a function) AAA